Safely Using Essential Oils

 Once you’ve found an essential oil distributor you can trust, the next safety step will be to dive into the many uses and benefits for each oil you use.
 Just like with any product you’re introducing to your system, you’ll want to understand the purpose behind the product you’re using, along with recommended application methods.
 Soon, incorporating essential oils will become second nature!

-While some oils will come with specific safety guidelines to look out for, there are some general guidelines you should follow for every essential oil that is welcomed into your home:
+There are some general guidelines you should follow for every essential oil that is welcomed into your home.

 Do a patch test.